AdhamGamal/web-java-devops/README.md

 The pipeline consists of the following steps:

 1. **Clone Repository**:
    - Fetch the latest code from the GitHub repository.

 2. **Build WAR**:
    - Use Maven to clean and package the application into a WAR file.

 3. **Extract Version**:
    - Parse the `pom.xml` file to retrieve the application version.

 4. **Build Docker Image**:
    - Create a Docker image for the application, tagging it with the retrieved version.

 5. **Login to Docker Hub**:
    - Authenticate with Docker Hub using credentials stored in Jenkins.

 6. **Push Image to Docker Hub**:
    - Upload the built Docker image to the Docker Hub repository.

+7. **Deploy to Remote Server**:
+   - Connect to the remote server via SSH.
+   - Install Docker on the server if not already installed.
+   - Pull the Docker image from Docker Hub.
+   - Stop and remove any existing containers running the application.
+   - Start a new container with the latest image, mapping the container's port to the server's port.

 ---

 ## Post-Build Steps

-1. Cleaning up cloned project files.
-2. Logout from Docker Hub to ensure security.
-3. Display a success message with the application version if the pipeline completes successfully.
+1. Display a success message with the application version if the pipeline completes successfully.
-4. Display a failure message if the pipeline fails at any stage.
+2. Display a failure message if the pipeline fails at any stage.

 ---

+## Achievements

+- Successfully implemented a fully automated CI/CD pipeline using Jenkins.
+- Automated the deployment of the application to a remote server using SSH.
+- Ensured secure handling of credentials (Docker Hub and SSH) within Jenkins.
+- Achieved end-to-end automation from code commit to production deployment.

+---

 Follow these steps to set up and run the pipeline efficiently.
-For any issues or further enhancements, refer to the Jenkins logs and documentation.
+For any issues or further enhancements, please contact me via email at **adhammohamadgamal@gmail.com**.